Amateur Photographer verdict

 There are major feature updates here too, most obviously the subject-detection autofocus.
 The video capability has also been massively upgraded, with 4K recording at 120fps sure to be a massive draw to some users.
 Other potential buyers may be upset that there’s still only a single SD card slot, but that’s never really bothered me.

-Unfortunately, though, despite its many improvements, A6700 still left me a little cold.
+Unfortunately, despite its many improvements the A6700 left me a little cold.
 Even after reconfiguring its controls to suit my preferences, it never quite provided the seamless, fluid operation I’d expect from a camera aimed at serious enthusiasts.
 Much of this comes down to Sony’s failure to add a dedicated AF-area controller, forcing you to use either the touchscreen or the d-pad instead.
-But the latter ends up being used for too many things, so it’s all-to-easy to find yourself changing the wrong setting by mistake.
+But the latter ends up being used for too many things, so it’s all too easy to change the wrong setting by mistake.
 It’s an exercise in frustration, and there’s a good reason why you’ll find a joystick on most enthusiast-focused rivals (not to mention Sony’s full-frame cameras).

 The Sony A6700 generally gives attractive image with well-judged white balance.
 Sony A6700, Sony E 18-135mm F3.5-5.6 OSS lens.
 Credit: Andy Westlake